ansys/ansys-all-members/README.md

     python update_team.py
 ```

-Bare in mind that this specific version of the script has already set up the ``my_org`` variable
+Bare in mind that this specific version of the script has already set up the ``MY_ORG`` variable
 to ``pyansys``, since it the organization for which this repository is oriented.

 ## Requirements